Church of the Sloes

 The Church of the Sloes Killarney

 St Mary's (Church of Ireland) Killarney, is a beautiful church in the heart of Killarney which serves a small congregation as well as tourists.
 There is evidence as far back as the 1200s of a Church in this area.
-More significantly the name of the Town itself Killarney (in Irish: Cill Airne) means Church of the Sloes.
+The name of the Town itself Killarney (in Irish: Cill Airne) means Church of the Sloes.

 more